Alexandros Sakellariou: Post-war career

 After Liberation, in the 1946 elections he successfully stood for election in Parliament in the Atticoboeotia prefecture at the head of his own party, the Panhellenic National Party (part of the United Alignment of Nationalists alliance).
 On 29 August 1947 he was named Minister of Supply and pro tempore Minister of Merchant Marine in the Konstantinos Tsaldaris cabinet.
 In the succeeding cabinet of Themistoklis Sofoulis, he was once again Minister for Naval Affairs (until 18 November 1948).

 On 31 July 1946, he was awarded the War Cross First Class and the Outstanding Acts Medal for his role in World War II.
 On 4 September 1946, he was briefly recalled to active service, retroactively promoted to vice admiral from 31 December 1943, and with his retirement dated to 1 January 1944.
 On 1 July 1947, in further recognition of his role in leading the Greek navy during World War II, he was awarded the highest Greek decoration for valour, the Commander's Cross of the Cross of Valour.

 In the 1950 elections he was once again elected to parliament for Atticoboeotia.
-Finally, in the 1951–52 Nikolaos Plastiras cabinet, Sakellariou was appointed as Minister for National Defence, until his resignation on 31 March 1952.
+Finally, in the 1951–52 Nikolaos Plastiras cabinet, Sakellariou was appointed Minister for National Defence, until his resignation on 31 March 1952.
 He died in Athens on 7 July 1982.